Escuela-dev/escuela.dev/src/content/blog/en/2024-12-learn-how-to-code-your-own-chatgpt-clone.md

 ## What is ChatGPT?

-ChatGPT is a language model developed by OpenAI.
-It is a large language model that can generate human-like text in response to a prompt.
-It is trained on a massive amount of text data and can generate responses that are coherent and contextually relevant.
+ChatGPT service developed by OpenAI.
+Behind it there are large language models that can generate human-like text in response to a prompt.
+They are  trained on a massive amount of text data and can generate responses that are coherent and contextually relevant.

 ## What is Next.js?